Aicent-Stack/manifesto/rfcs/RFC-004-ZCMK-BLOOD.md

 ## 8. THE VOID RESERVE: CRYPTOGRAPHIC SANCTITY (RFC-015)

-The **Sovereign Collateral Vault** is protected by the most extreme defensive measure in the Aicent Stack: **GUI XU Logic Evaporation**.
+The **Sovereign Collateral Vault** is protected by the most extreme defensive measure in the Aicent Stack: **GUIXU Logic Evaporation**.

 ### 8.1 Ledger Invisibility
 The primary record of all ZCMK balances does not exist in standard RAM.
 It is **Physically Pinned** to the L2 Cache of the Root Orchestrator.